Hippocrates is credited with uttering the frequently cited statement, “Let your food be your medicine and your medicine be your food.”

 He will have a litany of treatments, from diet to drugs to laser lithotripsy to dissolve bladder stones in dogs.

-Whether dissolving or flushing is used, the results will make at least one of you very happy, and Spot will be like a new dog.
+Whether your vet uses dissolving or flushing, the results will make at least one of you very happy, and Spot will be like a new dog.

 Another medical crisis which can arise is similar.

 Reading the preceding pages, you may have asked, “Can dogs get kidney stones?”